Pistachio Halvah Rice Krispies Treats Recipe

 "recipeCategory": "dessert",

-"keywords": "bar cookie, brown butter, make-ahead, marshmallow, pistachio, plan-ahead, sesame seed, stovetop, sweetened condensed milk, tahini, birthday, fourth of july, memorial day",
+"keywords": "bar cookie, brown butter, make-ahead, marshmallow, pistachio, plan-ahead, sesame seed, stovetop, sweetened condensed milk, tahini, fourth of july, memorial day",

 "aggregateRating": {